pydanny/daniel-blog-fasthtml/posts/2024/using-mermaidjs-in-jupyter-notebooks.md

     E--> B & C & D;
 ```

-## Note
+## Notes

 This is actually covered in the mermaid docs [here](https://mermaid.js.org/ecosystem/tutorials.html?#jupyter-integration-with-mermaid-js), albeit with an unnecessary import from matplotlib.
+I discovered it back in 2023 while working on the [dj-notebook](https://github.com/pydanny/dj-notebook) library.